MicrosoftDocs/learn/learn-pr/azure/intro-to-endpoint-manager/includes/4-understand-endpoint-environment.md

 ## Cloud + on-premises endpoint management

 For Configuration Manager managed devices, data can also flow to Microsoft Endpoint Management through the ConfigMgr connector.
-This is called cloud attached, where the ConfigMgr connector is attached to the cloud.
+This is called tenant attached, where the ConfigMgr connector is attached to the cloud.
 It  requires a connection to an Intune tenant, and doesn't require turning on co-management.

 ## Co-managed endpoint management